nmathew98/serve/README.md

 - Adapters are placed in `src/external/adapters`
 - Routes are placed in `src/external/routes`

-The standard design pattern is as follows:

-- Adapters are the packages used by the entity objects.
+The reason for the strict directory structure is to insulate the core business rules from external dependencies, ensuring the core of the application is not affected by external factors.
+If anything uses an external dependency, it belongs in `src/external`.

+### Design pattern

+- There are three main layers (going from inside out): `entities` -> `app` -> `external`.
+The inner layers are not allowed to reach the outer layers.

-  Entity objects define the interface and the adapters adhere to them.
+- Entity objects are the prime focus, they contain the business rules of the application

+- Composables belong in the application layer, they are the application specific business rules and use entity objects to perform their responsibilities.

+- The external layer is where the routes and adapters belong.
+It is here that we set up packages to conform to the interfaces specified by entities.

-- Adapters must be a default export of the constant object that wraps around the package being used.
+- Entities must have a default builder function export while adapters must have a default export of the constant that conforms to the interface.

-  Multiword adapter names like `Test Adapter` should be stored in `examples/adapters/test-adapter/test-adapter.ts`.
+  The builder function must be named in the format `buildMake${entity}` where `entity` is the name of the entity.
+Entities are accessible in the context which is provided to every route.

+  The entity `Test Entity` would have a builder function called `buildMakeTestEntity` and it will be accessible in the context by the key `TestEntity` while the entity `User` would have a builder function called `buildMakeUser` and it will be accessible in the context by the key `User`.

-- Entities must have a default function export which returns a function.
+- Entities and adapters must be placed in a file in a folder with the same name.

-  Multiword entity names like `Test Entity` will have the key `TestEntity` (the file this corresponds to would be `examples/entities/test-entity/test-entity.ts`).
+  For example, the adapter `Test Adapter` would be placed in `src/external/adapters/test-adapter/test-adapter.ts` and the entity `User` would be placed in a folder called `src/entities/user/user.ts`.

+  The names of the file must always be lowercase and if it is multi-word, the words are separated by a hyphen.

 - All routes must adhere to the `Route` interface.

-  The top level function accepts an object of the adapters used by the entity.
-The returned function accepts a configuration object to configure the entity.

-- The default function export must be named in the format `buildMake${entity}` where `entity` is its key (the entity `User` would have `entity` be equal to `User`).

-- To use an entity in a route, get it from the context, the entity in `examples/entities/user/user.ts` will have the key `User` in the context.

-- To set the configuration of an entity, set it in the context, the configuration must be an `object` and it must map to the key `configuration:entity:${entity}` where `entity` is its key.

-- Add your mutations, queries, subscriptions and types to `examples/external/routes/api/mutations`, `examples/external/routes/api/queries`, `examples/external/routes/api/subscriptions` and `examples/external/routes/api/types` respectively.
+- Add your mutations, queries, subscriptions and types to `src/external/routes/api/mutations`, `src/external/routes/api/queries`, `src/external/routes/api/subscriptions` and `src/external/routes/api/types` respectively.

   Each GraphQL query, mutation, type or subscription must be in a folder with the same name as the file within it with a default function export.

   Queries must adhere to the `GraphQLQueryHandler` type, mutations `GraphQLMutationHandler`, subscriptions `GraphQLSubscriptionHandler` and types `GraphQLTypeHandler`.

-No need to worry about the initializations of the entities, adapters or routes.
-This is all done automatically!

-## Usage (in a nutshell)

-- Built around the hexagonal architecture.

-  There are three main layers to all this (going from inside out): entities -> app -> external.
-Inner layers are not allowed to reach the outer layers.
-  So, entities cannot have package imports, they contain the pure business rules.

-  Application layers contain the application specific business rules (something like create a user).
-The external layer is where the adapters (and routes) belong, they allow for package imports.

-- Entity objects should not be used directly.

-  Instead, get them from the context and inject them into the desired use case.
-For example, see `examples/external/routes/api/queries/test-query/test-query.ts`

-- Uses GraphQL to process requests, see `examples/routes/api` to see examples of mutations, queries, subscriptions and types.

-- Any mutation, query, subscription or type will be loaded automatically.

-  Just add them in a folder with a file in it with the same name.
-See `examples/external/routes/api/mutations/test-mutation/test-mutation.ts` for an example.

-- Adding a new route is simple, add a folder under `examples/external/routes` with the name of the route and within it a file of the same name.

-  In the file export a default constant that is of type `Route` (see `examples/external/routes/api/api.ts` and how the `api` route is structured for an example).

-- The directory structures and filenames are very important.
+## Examples

+- See the `examples` folder for a sudoku solver API built using this package

 ## Building and testing